-Lamb and mutton are available this year the last week of October.
-Whole or half lambs (year old animals) are $8/pound plus butcher fees and require a $50 deposit.
+Year-old lamb is available this year the last week of October.
+Whole or half lambs are $8/pound plus butcher fees and require a $50 deposit.

-We also have mutton available (animals older than a year).
-Mutton has a little more flavor and can weigh upwards of 100 pounds.
+We also have older lambs available.
+These have a little more flavor and can weigh up to 50 pounds.
 Great for lamb burgers and also for roasts!
-Whole or half sheep are $4/pound plus butcher fees and also requires a $50 deposit.
+Whole or half sheep are $6/pound plus butcher fees and also requires a $50 deposit.

 Meat is cut to order by Lynden Meats.
 Please contact us to reserve your local lamb!

 We grow a variety of traidtional and heritage breed turkeys.
 Like our chickens and lamb, they are pastured and fed only organic feed.
 Available in the early fall, they are $8.00/pound and require a $20 deposit.
 Please contact us to reserve your Thanksgiving feast!

 We grow a variety of vegetables based on seasonal weather conditions.
 Early season will consist of hardy crops such as lettuce, carrots, broccoli, and greens.
 Late season will produce warmer season crops, such as heirloom tomatoes, peppers, beans, cucumbers, and celery root.
 Here is a listing of some of our items.
 Several different varieties of each vegetable may be grown during the season.